I Had a Dream (Dexter): Plot

 Kidnapped in the trunk of a car, Dexter (Michael C. Hall) believes Ramón is his kidnapper.
 He releases himself, and when the trunk opens, he punches the stranger.
 However, it is revealed to be Masuka (C. S. Lee), who took him to his bachelor party at a bar.
 As the party continues, Miguel (Jimmy Smits) arrives to deliver a speech as Dexter's best man.

 Dexter considers killing Miguel on his wedding day, but decides that he can blame him on George King (Jesse Borrego) instead.
 As Debra (Jennifer Carpenter) asks him for advice while dealing with Anton (David Ramsey), Dexter reveals that Harry (James Remar) had an affair with an informant, not revealing it was Laura Moser.
 Debra initially refuses to believe it, but is disappointed to realize it is true.
 That night, Dexter watches Miguel meeting with LaGuerta (Lauren Vélez) at her house, and witnesses LaGuerta checking Miguel's car, as a similar car was seen near Ellen Wolf's house on the night of the murder.
 As he leaves, Miguel finds evidence that she sneaked in.

 LaGuerta retrieves some hair from Miguel's car and asks Dexter to run a blood test under her name.
 This sends an alert to Miguel, realizing that LaGuerta continues investigating Ellen's case.
 The hair is identified as Ellen's, but Dexter does not want to disclose this to LaGuerta, as he wants to kill Miguel himself.
 However, she finds the report with Wolf's DNA, and hesitates over pursuing Miguel.
 Discovering that King has been using Anton's change to make phone calls, Debra and Quinn (Desmond Harrington) track him to a house, where he has been hiding out.
 King escapes, wounding Quinn in the process.

 Dexter and Debra once again discuss Harry's affair, and Dexter uses the opportunity to ask her to be his best man at the wedding, which she accepts.
 Realizing that Miguel plans to kill LaGuerta, Dexter sets up a trap, tricking him into thinking he is meeting LaGuerta to reveal Ellen's murder.
 He sedates Miguel, and takes him to Ellen's house for the kill table.
-Miguel tries to get Dexter to understand him, calling him his brother.
-Dexter reveals that he killed his brother, just like he killed Oscar.
-As Miguel angrily insults him, Dexter kills him by strangling him with a wire.
+Miguel tries to get Dexter to understand him, calling himself Dexter's brother.
+Dexter reveals that he killed his brother, just like he killed Miguel's brother, Oscar.
+As Miguel angrily insults him, Dexter kills Miguel by strangling him with a wire.